Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Proof of Theorem

 and we denote by $\pi_H,$ $\rho_H$, $\pi_K$ and $\rho_K$ corresponding left and right actions of $\mathcal{M}$.
 Here we are using symbols $\ell$ and $r$ for $L^2(\R)$ and $L^2(N)$, so that $\pi_H$ and $\pi_K$ act on $L^2_\ell(\R)\otimes L_\ell^2(N)\otimes L^2(X)$ and $L^2_\ell(\R)\otimes L_\ell^2(N)\otimes L^2(X)$ respectively, and $\theta_H$ and $\theta_K$ act on $L^2(X)\otimes L_r^2(N)\otimes L^2_r(\R)$ and $L^2(N)\otimes L^2(X) \otimes L^2_r(\R)$ respectively.
 We denote by $\nu_{K,H}$ the corresponding $\ast$-homomorphism as $\mathcal{M}$-bimodules, which is \textit{not} bounded in general.

-In this setting, we prove two key lemmas.
-The first one treats bi-exactness of quantum groups, which corresponds to \cite[Lemma 4.1.3]{Is12}, and the second one uses Popa's intertwining techniques which corresponds to \cite[Lemma 4.1.2]{Is12}\cite[Lemma 4.4]{Is13}.
+In this setting, we prove two lemmas.
+The first one uses bi-exactness of quantum groups, which corresponds to \cite[Lemma 4.1.3]{Is12}, while the second one uses Popa's intertwining techniques which corresponds to \cite[Lemma 4.1.2]{Is12}\cite[Lemma 4.4]{Is13}.
 See also \cite[Subsections 3.2 and 3.5]{PV12} for the origins of them.
-The important difference between approaches in \cite{Is12,Is13} and ours is that we make use of the Hilbert space $K$, in stead of $L^2(\mathcal{M})$ by using Corollary \ref{weakly contained for amenable crossed product}.
-This is to avoid a technical problem of the second use of weak amenability together with bi-exactness.